Prompting Multilingual Large Language Models to Generate Code-Mixed Texts: The Case of South East Asian Languages: Results

 \subsection{English-SEA Languages}

-Figure~\ref{fig:plot-all-models} demonstrates that ChatGPT outperforms other language models in generating code-mixed data across five different language pairs, especially in its capacity to code-mix beyond topic-related entities (3 on the scale).
-For InstructGPT, the davinci-003 model demonstrates some capability to generate code-mixed texts, whereas davinci-002 is only able to code-mix with loanwords.
-Conversely, the other two publicly available multilingual LLMs perform poorly on the generation task.
-More specifically, while Flan-T5-XXL can code-mix with loanwords for the Indonesian-English language pair, most of its non-English monolingual outputs suffer from severe fluency issues (see Appendix~\ref{app:flant5-fluency}).
-BLOOMZ fails to produce code-mixed text despite its multilingual pretraining data ROOTS \cite{lauren2022roots} and instruction-tuning data xP3 \cite{muennighoff2022bloomz}, both of which cover Indonesian, Chinese, and Vietnamese.
+Figure~\ref{fig:plot-all-models} demonstrates that ChatGPT outperforms other language models in generating code-mixed data across six different language pairs, and is particularly proficient at code-mixing linguistic expressions.
+For InstructGPT, the davinci-003 model demonstrates some ability to generate syntactically varied code-mixed texts, whereas davinci-002 mostly code-mixes with loanwords.
+Conversely, the other two publicly available multilingual LLMs have extremely limited code-mixing capabilities.
+More specifically, Flan-T5-XXL can only code-mix with loanwords for the Indonesian-English language pair, and most of its non-English monolingual outputs suffer from severe fluency issues (see Appendix~\ref{app:flant5-fluency}).
+BLOOMZ is only capable of code-mixing topic-related nouns for Tamil-English even though its multilingual pretraining data ROOTS \cite{lauren2022roots} and instruction-tuning data xP3 \cite{muennighoff2022bloomz} cover Indonesian, Chinese, Tamil, and Vietnamese.
+We observe no direct effects of the proportions of these languages in the training sets on BLOOMZ's ability to code-mix (Appendix~\ref{effects-bloomz-lang-proportion}).

-We further break down the performance of the best two models, ChatGPT and InstructGPT (davinci-003) in Figure~\ref{fig:chatgpt-davinci-003-breakdown}.\footnote{Detailed analysis for davinci-002, Flan-T5-XXL and BLOOMZ can be found in the Appendix (Figure~\ref{fig:davinci-002}, Figure~\ref{fig:flant5xxl}, and Figure~\ref{fig:bloomz}).} In Figure~\ref{fig:chatgpt-davinci-003-breakdown}(a) and Figure~\ref{fig:chatgpt-davinci-003-breakdown}(d), we see that while both ChatGPT and davinci-003 share similar performances in generating sentences with code-mixed topic-related entities, ChatGPT fares better at code-mixing beyond entity levels through mixing verb and adverbial phrases from another language.
-Furthermore, ChatGPT frequently generates translations and explanations for the code-mixed outputs, as illustrated in Figure~\ref{fig:code-mixing-prompt-templates}(a) and Figure~\ref{fig:code-mixing-prompt-templates}(f).

-In general, both ChatGPT and davinci-003 are capable of using either English or a SEA language as the matrix language, which is defined as the main language of a sentence per Myers-Scotton’s Matrix Language Frame model \citep{myers1997duelling}.
-However, we observe fluency issues with the generated code-mixed sentences.
-For instance, in Figure~\ref{fig:code-mixing-prompt-templates}(d), the phrase "炸鸡 (zhá jī) fried chicken", which translates into "fried chicken fried chicken", would not occur in a natural-sounding English-Chinese code-mixed sentence.